haukj/sosi_files_importer/README.md

 ## Example .sos file

-In order to verify that an addon installation is working properly, the sources also include an example .sos file together with an appropriate reference coordinate file.
-The .sos file contains only rudimentory data, but is a perfectly valid SOSI file.
+In order to verify that an add-on installation is working properly, the sources also include an example `.sos` file.
+A matching reference coordinate file from earlier releases is included but no longer required.
+The `.sos` file contains only rudimentary data, but is a perfectly valid SOSI file.

 The example files can be found in the test_data directory: